Article updated 15.2.23 to incorporate the 2023 regulation changes

 If you are not watching the free practice sessions you are really missing out

-So, if you don’t already have access to the FP sessions this fan suggests getting on it before the end of summer break, you will not be disappointed especially now you understand how it works and what all the sessions mean in the lead up to qualifying.
+So, if you don’t already have access to the FP sessions and qualifying this fan suggests getting on it, you will not be disappointed especially now you understand how it works and what all the sessions mean in the lead up to qualifying.

 Below is a flowchart which we hope will help you better understand the MotoGP qualifying sequence.